 If you’re homeschooling one or more elementary-age children, you might either follow the traditional Montessori curriculum or use Montessori-inspired unit studies.
 Or you might add some Montessori-inspired materials to a classical curriculum.

 You can always use some sort of checklist like the Scope and Sequence at Homeschool Share (in whatever order you prefer) to be sure you’re covering a good number of areas.
+For a Montessori scope and sequence, Montessori Compass and The Montessori Foundation have a comprehensive online scope and sequence through age 12.
 Or you can loosely follow a curriculum like KONOS (what we used) for basic structure while using Montessori-inspired activities in your unit studies.
 My post “How to Create a Unit Study” tells more about what we did.

 If you’d like an inexpensive training course for homeschooling ages 6-12 using a traditional Montessori curriculum that includes a set of Association Montessori Internationale albums (along with online support), check out Jessica Welsh’s Keys of the Universe training.
 (I have more information here: “Keys of the Universe Montessori Elementary Training.”)